-- provide high quality teaching, personalised for individual pupils and within small whole class learning environments. - have class teachers with input from on-site multidisciplinary team responsible for planning the curriculum and assessing progress. - endorse high quality teaching, which includes effective assessment and target setting that identifies pupils making less than expected progress.
+- provide high quality teaching, personalised for individual pupils and within small whole class learning environments. - have class teachers with input from on-site multidisciplinary team responsible for planning the curriculum and assessing progress. - endorse high quality teaching, which includes effective assessment and target setting that identifies pupils making less than expected progress. - acknowledge where progress continues to be less than expected and work in collaboration to assess possible barriers. - respond to all pupil progress (interests & preferences) allowing them to extend their potential as individuals. - gather and listen to the views of our pupils either via their own representations or advocacy. - support our parents to have a vital role in all aspects of their child's education. - review educational health and care plans (EHC plans) regularly in line with regulations. - Teachers will review progress termly and identify when progress is not on track.
+The teacher will initiate a review which will highlight if interventions are needed to ensure expected progress has been made when reviewing small steps targets towards EHCP outcome as annual review point for each individual CYP. - work alongside parents & professionals where a pupil is reaching a point of transition.
+MDT team will attend and contribute to transition planning and work alongside LA's in order to support a smooth and successful transition for parents and the young person. - provide a multidisciplinary on-site integrated service to meet the child's strengths and needs. - meet EHC specified provision and identify where EHC provision requires additional funding. - devolve statutory and fundraised income to ensure access to required resources and equipment. - manage our resources to ensure all pupils meet intended outcomes.

-- acknowledge where progress continues to be less than expected and work in collaboration to assess possible barriers. - respond to all pupil progress (interests & preferences) allowing them to extend their potential as individuals. - gather and listen to the views of our pupils either via their own representations or advocacy. - support our parents to have a vital role in all aspects of their child's education. - review educational health and care plans (EHC plans) regularly in line with regulations. - work in partnership with parents/carers through termly reviews leading to recommendations in EHC plan and through interventions.
-These termly plans will reflect the annual learning targets and outcomes set out in the child's EHCP. - work alongside parents & professionals where a pupil is reaching a point of transition plan and support to ensure parents and pupil have a smooth and successful transition. - provide a multidisciplinary on-site integrated service to meet the child's strengths and needs. - meet EHC specified and coordinated additional funding and provision. - devolve statutory and fundraised income to ensure access to required resources and equipment. - manage our resources to ensure all pupils' to meet intended outcomes. - focus on achieving outcomes and helping children make a positive transition to adulthood. - annually monitor and evaluate our effectiveness of our provision for pupils, by reporting on the progress of our young people and the quality of the provision for their special needs to the governing body. - employ and train staff to implement SEND information/policy - providing equal access to a broad and balanced ImPACTS curriculum which - meets statutory requirements; - provides the cultural capital best possible start & preparation for future success; - reflects the cultural diversity of society; - meets the needs of all pupils; - develops skills for independence and a pathway for an active role in society; - is relevant and respectful to their age and level of development and cognition - involve external agencies whenever appropriate i.e. Portage / Virtual School Heads / training agencies & consultants / social services
+- focus on achieving outcomes and helping young people take a positive transition to adulthood. - annually monitor and evaluate the effectiveness of our provision for pupils, by reporting on the progress of our young people and the quality of the provision for their special needs to the governing body. - employ and train staff to implement SEND information/policy. - providing equal access to a broad and balanced ImPACTS curriculum which - meets statutory requirements. - provides the cultural capital best possible start & preparation for future success. - reflects the cultural diversity of society. - meets the needs of all pupils. - develops skills for independence and a pathway for an active role in society. - is relevant and respectful to their age and level of development and cognition. - Work with external agencies to ensure timely and effective communication, including the placing authorities' statutory bodies, referrals to early help, Virtual School Heads / training agencies & consultants / social services.